Cardiff Central rail station

 Another station, Cardiff Riverside, was immediately to the south, where a track diverged towards the docks.
 It was demolished in the 1990s, after decades of use as a parcels and newspaper terminal.

 Today Cardiff Central is Wales’ busiest station.
 With the decline of heavy industry and the growth of offices in Cardiff, the balance has shifted from freight to passenger trains.
 Platform 0 was created in 1999 on the station’s north side.
-In 2013 Network Rail began an upgrade which involves creating an extra track and platform on the south side.
-This will cater for trains travelling between the Valleys to the north and the Vale of Glamorgan to the south-west and will be complemented by a modern southern entrance building to reflect the importance of the redeveloped area south of the station.
+Platform 8 came into use in late 2016, complemented by a modern entrance building facing the regenerated area south of the station.

 Other RAILWAY HiPoints in this region: